QAybolit/QAybolit/README.md

 ## About Me

-- I have experience in creating test frameworks from scratch and for existing projects.
+- Experienced in creating new test frameworks and supporting existing ones.

-- My goal is to make automation useful by reducing time for testing and finding important bugs early.
+- Focused on making automation effective to reduce testing time and find critical bugs early.

 ## Tech Stack